Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Acknowledgments

 \section{Acknowledgments}

-We thank Marco Moretti Sala for valuable discussion.
-This research used ESRF beamline ID32 under the Proposals No. HC5438, using the ERIXS spectrometer designed jointly by the ESRF and Politecnico di Milano.
+We thank Marco Moretti Sala and Mark Dean for valuable discussion.
+This research used ESRF beamline ID32 under the Proposal No. HC5438, using the ERIXS spectrometer designed jointly by the ESRF and Politecnico di Milano.